nestarz/esdev/README.md

 ## Information

-To have the command `heritage` available you need to have `yarn bin`or `npm bin` in your `PATH` like so:
+To have the command `esdev` available you need to have `yarn bin`or `npm bin` in your `PATH` like so:

 ```
 export PATH=$(yarn bin):$PATH
 ```

-Otherwise you need to use this command `./node_modules/.bin/heritage` from the root of your package.
+Otherwise you need to use this command `./node_modules/.bin/esdev` from the root of your package.